• Link to Facebook

 Singapore Residential Property Financing

-Many people are surprised when they realise – for the same home loan packages at the same interest rate from banks, they could get it through a broker and it comes with additional incentives like valuation fees offset, or special pricing for legal fees, etc.
+Many people are surprised when they realise – for the same home loan packages at the same interest rate from banks, they could get it through a broker and it comes with additional perks like gift cards, special rate for legal fees, etc.

 In Singapore, mortgage brokerage has been around for more than a decade but is slowly gaining traction with comparison sites and knowledge and digital economy.